OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 ``InterpOrd`` is 3, the data will be interpolated with cubic splines;
 if the keyword ``DEFAULT`` is entered in place of a numerical value, ``InterpOrd`` is set to 1.

+``RelThickness`` is the non-dimensional thickness of the airfoil (thickness over chord ratio), expressed as a fraction (not a percentage), typically between 0.1 and 1.
+The parameter is currently used when `UAMod=7`, but might be used more in the future.
+The default value of 0.2 if provided for convenience.

 ``NonDimArea`` is the nondimensional airfoil area (normalized by the local ``BlChord`` squared), but is currently unused by AeroDyn.